kagemeka/cp/py/src/atcoder/practice2/a/README.md

 - UF holds parent, size, rank as its properties.

 ## sol_2
 - manage parent and size with only one array.
 - root node has the size info and the others have their parent node id.
 - be careful of that the size of each set is negative value.

+## sol_3
+- implement with numba.
+- manage parent and size at same time.